oasis-tcs/openc2-jadn/jadn-v2.0.md

 **Range Options:** minInclusive, maxInclusive, minExclusive, maxExclusive

 #### 4.2.1.5 Binary
-A Binary instance is sequence of octets.
+A Binary instance is a sequence of octets.
 Binary values are not ordered so range options do not apply.

 **Options:** const, default  \